 - Respiratory infections and diseases

-Periodontal treatments depend on the type of the gum disease and how severe it is.
+Periodontal treatments depend on the type of gum disease and how severe it is.
 If the disease is caught early and no damage has been done to the supporting structures under the teeth, you may simply need a professional cleaning.
-Schedule a visit with Dr. Elbrecht and his team at Advanced Dental Care of Anderson.
+Schedule a visit with our Anderson or Fortville office today.

 How did you get periodontal disease?